 To this point, Samurai Warriors 5 features a revamped roster of heroes with weapons and abilities that strike the ideal balance between strategic and action-driven combat.

-This makes it one of the best options for fans of the genre looking to play the best games set in Japan.
+This makes it one of the excellent options for enthusiasts of the genre looking to play the top games set in Japan.

 NEO: The World Ends With You